UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

-# Reading runtime errors
+# Understanding runtime errors

-Sometimes the compiler doesn't catch potential problems.
-This includes instances when there is nothing technically wrong with your code but just fail to check it will correctly run.
+The Java compiler cannot predict every error in code.

 Compile and execute `RuntimeError.java` and let's talk about what's happening.